 A Note from the Chairman

-We are happy to introduce you to the Sustainable Livelihood Development Fund (SLD Fund), a non-political, not-for-profit Company registered in Sri Lanka and U.S.A..
+We are happy to introduce you to the Sustainable Livelihood Development Fund (SLD Fund), a non-political, not-for-profit Company registered in U.S.A..
 It was created to support and promote sustainable livelihood training and projects so as to empower especially women heads-of-households and physically challenged individuals while also supporting environmental conservation initiatives.

 As you know, the political transformation during the early part of 2015 economically benefited Sri Lanka as a whole but unfortunately, these advances did not trickle down to the Northern and Eastern Provinces.
 Also, many of the nongovernmental organization operations that were initiated in these provinces in 2009 have either stopped completely or have been reduced significantly, which is no doubt due in part to current financial investment opportunities.